 2. Cancellations made 21 days or more before may receive a 50% refund upon request.
 The cancellation must be made & acknowledged in writing to [email protected] prior to this date.
 If you’ve not received an acknowledgement in time you may call us on 03300 881008.

 3. Any young person attending training will be the responsibility of their accompanying adult.
 We suggest that they are aged 14-25; however you are welcome to inform us if you are bringing someone younger or older.
 We recommend that this young person is an apprentice in your organisation, an intern, volunteer or participant in engagement programmes with a role that can continue to work with you to develop youth voice within the organisation.
 Please respect the intentions of this programme and its funders by not booking a paid colleague (ie not on a training programme) for a young person’s ticket.

 4. If we cancel the training day for any reason you will be informed by email at the earliest possible opportunity and a refund will be offered.
 If a suitable alternative date cannot be found for you we will still provide you with access to the online material.

 5. All payments must be cleared at least 3 days before the training day.
 We can accept an official purchase order and payment of our invoice afterwards for recognised statutory authorities or organisations registered with the Charity Commission or Companies House.

-6. Please be aware that we will only use your contact details to administer the course and your access to the online modules.
+6. Please be aware that we will only use your contact details to administer the course, your access to the online modules and directly relevant youth voice opportunities.
 You may be giving your details to our event booking partners to register which will then be passed to us.
-To continue receiving information from us please register on voicemag.uk.
+To continue receiving wider information about our work please register or subscribe to the newsletter on voicemag.uk.